reahl/reahl/reahl-doc/doc/tutorial/uibasics.rst

 .. literalinclude:: ../../reahl/doc/examples/tutorial/addressbook1/addressbook1.py

-To have a ":class:`~reahl.web.ui.Panel` to hold everything", AddressBookPanel is created and added into the :class:`~reahl.web.ui.Slot` called "main" of the single :class:`~reahl.web.fw.View`, defined on '/'.
+To have a ":class:`~reahl.web.ui.Panel` to hold everything", AddressBookPanel is created and added to the "main" column of the page used for the single :class:`~reahl.web.fw.View`, defined on '/'.
 Similarly, AddAddressForm is created in the skeleton and AddressBox to represent the form and each Address shown, respectively.
 According to the plan above then, an AddressBookPanel should consist of a heading, followed by an AddressBox for each Address in the database, followed by an AddAddressForm.

 You can clearly see in the implementation of AddressBookPanel that this is exactly what happens.
 Each AddressBox is actually implemented